chris-se/tiny-initramfs/README.md

    size, so having `fsck` present in the initramfs image is not in the scope of `tiny-initramfs`, because it would remove all the advantages.)
- * If you use anything other than systemd as the init system, you need to make sure that a split-`/usr` file system is remounted read-write if the `ro` option is passed on the kernel command line (because `tiny-initramfs` will also mount `/usr` read-only then) - otherwise `/usr` will remain read-only after boot. `tiny-initramfs` itself doesn't care about which init system is used, but the init system must be able to cope with the state that `tiny-initramfs` leaves the `/usr` file system in.
+ * You need to make sure that a split-`/usr` file system is remounted read-write if the `ro` option is passed on the kernel command line (because `tiny-initramfs` will also mount `/usr` read-only then);
+   otherwise `/usr` will remain read-only after boot.
+If you use systemd as your init system, or e.g. the newest Debian initscripts (`2.88dsf-59.3` or higher) in conjunction with sysvinit, this should work. `tiny-initramfs` itself doesn't care about which init system is used, but the init system must be able to cope with the state that `tiny-initramfs` leaves the  `/usr` file system in.
 This may require changes to some scripts.
  * If `/usr` is a bind mount in `/etc/fstab`, this will currently fail, even though it should be supportable.
 (It's on the TODO list, as long as that doesn't require yet another file system.)